wp-plugins/the-word-widget/readme.txt

 3. The widget in a small widget area (no line breaks)

 == Changelog ==

+= 0.4 =
+* on restricted server configurations,
+* the plugin now falls back to a safer method to retrieve data from bible2.net
+* (if PHP setting allow_url_fopen=Off, simplexml_load_file fails,
+*  then the plugin uses the WordPress method wg_remote_get)

 = 0.3 =
 * the widget does not store a .twd file per year but uses the daily online service